 An amputation is the partial or complete loss of a limb or digit.
-A finger amputation can occur during an accidental injury or it can be advised in the case of a malignant tumor, serious infection, or severe crush injury.
+A finger amputation can result from an accidental injury, serious infection, or severe crush injury.

 What can I expect during my recovery?

 The fingers are critical for hand function.
 They are highly specialized parts of the body capable of a range between delicate and powerful tasks.
 The fingertip is responsible for providing a vast amount of sensory information to our brains.
 Therefore, it is not surprising that the recovery from a finger amputation can be difficult.
 Despite this fact, most patients with amputations return to their lives, finding different ways to adjust and adapt.